-Intellectual Ventures I LLC(“IV”) Action under the Patent Act and the Administrative Procedures Act against the USPTO.
+Intellectual Ventures I LLC("IV") Action under the Patent Act and the Administrative Procedures Act against the USPTO.
 IV alleged that its patent application was repeatedly rejected including on appeal because it was flagged under the SAWS program.
-It provided testimony from former Commissioner for Patents Jon Doll on his part in managing the SAWS program.
+It provided testimony from former Commissioner for Patents Jon Doll on his part in managing the SAWS.
 See details.

 Danny Huntington FOIA Requests and litigation.
-Comprehensive FOIA requests on the operation of the secret SAWS program since its inception in 1994 until its retirement in March 2015.
+Comprehensive FOIA requests on the operation of the secret SAWS since its inception in 1994 until its retirement in March 2015.
 Records include memos, directives, reports, emails, and SAWS guidance for examiners.
 Records show that all pending pre-GATT applications were flagged under the SAWS and that the Board of Appeals received SAWS information on appeals for applications flagged under the SAWS.
 See details.

-Gilbert Hyatt Mandamus Action against the USPTO, which admitted that his applications were flagged under SAWS.
+Gilbert Hyatt Mandamus Action against the USPTO, which admitted that his applications were flagged under the SAWS.
 See complaint filed May 7, 2018.